The 12 Best Music Visualizer Websites and Apps (Free and Paid)

-You can try it out through a free version that’s available, but only in low-res and with a watermark.
+You can try it out through an available free version, but only in low-res and with a watermark.
 There are two paid plans, 12$ and 24$ per month, with annual or monthly payments (as always it’s more expensive to pay just one month).
-With it, you can get up to 2 hours of video, 100GB storage, unlimited exports and downloads, and 4K maximum resolution.
+With it, you can get up to 2 hours of video, 100GB storage, unlimited exports, and 4K maximum resolution.

 This program allows you to manipulate and create visualizations that are just beautiful.
 You have full customization available, with more than 50 built-in scenes.
 This software is perfect for live performances, as it has Syphon/Spout integration with any other major VJ software, enabling you to go live and perfect your visualization while the music plays.